lgregs/MovieData-Analysis/README.md

 Analysis containing graphics

-And also Machine Learinng and Deep Learning Models.
+And also Machine Learning and Deep Learning Models.